aherbert/gdsc-smlm/docs/calibration_plugins.rst

    * - max t
      - The maximum number of frames in the simulation.

+   * - restarts
+     - If a molecule can re-enter the depth-of-field and start a new track.

    * - min D
      - The minimum diffusion coefficient in the simulation.